SaaS Content Marketing: 2026 Guide to Strategy, SEO & ROI

 Content Creation and SEO: The “What” and “How”

-With a solid strategy in place, it’s time to focus on creating content that attracts the right audience and ranks on search engines.
+With a solid strategy in place, it is time to focus on creating content that attracts the right audience and ranks on search engines.

 Keyword research is the foundation of any successful saas content marketing plan focused on SEO.
-It’s about finding the search terms potential customers use when looking for solutions like yours.
-With over 75% of B2B website traffic coming from search engines (both organic and paid), you need to show up where your buyers are looking.
+It is about finding the search terms potential customers use.
 SaaS buyers spend 27% of their purchase process doing independent online research, making your visibility on Google absolutely critical.
 Founders can start with the 20% of SEO work that drives 80% of results.

 SEO for SaaS Content

 Search Engine Optimization (SEO) is the practice of optimizing your content to rank higher in search results.
 For SaaS companies, this is a non negotiable.
-Organic search drives 53% of all website traffic, making it the single biggest channel for most businesses.
-A good SaaS SEO strategy involves:
+Organic search drives 53% of all website traffic.
+A good SaaS SEO strategy involves on page, technical, and off page SEO.

 Content Types by Funnel Stage